Brewers vs. Blue Jays Player Props Betting Odds

 Yelich Stats

-- Yelich has recorded 47 hits with seven doubles, seven home runs and 21 walks.
-He has driven in 24 runs with 11 stolen bases.
+- Yelich has seven doubles, seven home runs, 23 walks and 24 RBI (47 total hits).
+He's also swiped 11 bases.

 Yelich Recent Games